Serverless Infrastructure Autoscaling

 RAM is 113 GiB.

-It dynamically scales your cluster up and down to ensure there are always sufficient resources to run all tasks and at the same time maximizing resource efficiency in your cluster.
+The ECS Autoscaler dynamically scales the cluster up and down to ensure there are always sufficient resources to run all tasks and at the same time maximizing resource efficiency in the cluster.
 It does this by optimizing task placement across the cluster in a process we call Tetris Scaling, and by automatically managing

 Headroom – a buffer of spare capacity (in terms of both memory and CPU) that makes sure that when you want to scale quickly more containers, you don’t have to wait for new VMs (Instances) to be provisioned.